Olympic gold medalist Sage Kotsenburg shredding a new snowboarding tour

 “You can kind of mix up any different element you want,” said Kotsenburg.
 “If you hit this cliff here, you can end up at that jump.
 You can find this little hallway through the trees and find some sneaky little hits.
 It just opens up your eyes to so many different things than just a slopestyle course or a halfpipe where there’s basically a predetermined way down.”

-Kotsenburg is competing against some of the best snowboarders in the world at Jackson Hole this week.
+Kotsenburg is competing against some of the best snowboarders in the world at Jackson Hole, Wyoming this week.
 He has made it to the finals against fellow Olympian Ben Ferguson Tuesday morning, with the title of best all-around snowboarder at stake.

 “This tour is not trying to take away from halfpipe or big air or anything,” Kotsenburg said.
 “It’s just kind of this elevated contest in snowboarding.”